Malone-Global-University/MU/devblog/journal - Copy.md

 - To build a vastly superior pipeline for zero-fail full transparency and auditability

 Artifacts created
-- Time stamped .odts of code and conversations with ChatGpt 5.0
+- Time-stamped .odts of code and conversations with ChatGPT 5.0

 Next Steps
 - Consult ChatGPT about improved folder structure and build discipline